 The overall aim of my research is to develop a mechanistic understanding of the pathogenesis of accelerated cardiac and renal dysfunction during cardio-renal syndrome.
 Thus, we seek to identify novel mechanisms of cardiac and renal injury in order to aid and improve diagnostic, therapeutic, and preventive strategies in this high-risk population of patients.
 One of the primary scientific objectives of my laboratory is to understand the pathophysiology whereby endogenous counter-regulatory mechanisms become maladaptive and contribute to disease progression in patients with cardio-renal syndrome.

-Assistant Professor of Cardiovascular Sciences at Houston Methodist Research Institute and Assistant Professor of Cell and Developmental Biology in the Department of Cardiothoracic Surgery at Weill Cornell Medical College of Cornell University.
-Dr. Prasanna earned his BVSc (DVM) degree with honors from Bangalore Veterinary College, India and his Masters and PhD in Veterinary Pathology from Indian Veterinary Research Institute (India's premier institute for Veterinary Research).
-He completed his postdoctoral training at Feinberg Cardiovascular Research Institute.
-Before joining Houston Methodist Research Institute, he served as Assistant Professor at Northwestern University.
+Dr. Prasanna earned his BVSc (DVM) degree with honors from Bangalore Veterinary College and completed his Masters and PhD in Veterinary Pathology from Indian Veterinary Research Institute (India's premier institute for Veterinary Research).
+He completed his postdoctoral training at Northwestern University (in Dr. Raj Kishore's laboratory) and East Tennessee State University.
+Before joining University of Alabama at Birmingham (UAB), he held faculty appointments at the Feinberg Cardiovascular Research Institute, Northwestern University School of Medicine, Chicago, Illinois and Houston Methodist Research Institute, Texas.

 1997: PhD Cancer Research Centre of the Russian Academy of Medical Sciences, Moscow.

 2001-2007: Junior group leader/PI and lecturer, University of Heidelberg.

 2007- 2010:Senior group leader/PI and senior lecturer, University of Heidelberg